Joystream/joystream/testnets/acropolis/specification/runtime/members-module.md

 #### Errors

 - Bad signature.
-- No member id found for accountid.
+- No member id found for account id.
 - Not primary account.
 - Member profile not found.